vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 + ### visual-grid-opacity

-If you’re unhappy with the default opacity of 40% you can overrule that too of course.
-I believe **0.4** is a good choice for a default but every project is different of course.
+If you’re unhappy with the default opacity of 40% you can overrule that too.
+I believe **0.4** is a good choice for a default but every project is different.
 Although its not the best use of this variable, let’s see how 100% looks in the same example.

 Sass:
 ``` sass